Deploy Applications

 Review the form and click + Deploy.
 The device pulls the image and starts the container; status flips to Running in the Applications list once the container is live.

-Once deployed, the container appears in the Applications list with its status and resource usage.
+Deployed container appears in the Applications list with Running status.

 First pull may take a minute